jaeyk/comp_thinking_social_science/docs/index.md

       >> Compared to other programming languages, the R community tends to be more focused on results instead of processes.
 Knowledge of software engineering best practices is patchy: for instance, not enough R programmers use source code control or automated testing.
 Inconsistency is rife across contributed packages, even within base R. You are confronted with over 20 years of evolution every time you use R. R is not a particularly fast programming language, and poorly written R code can be terribly slow.
 R is also a profligate user of memory. - Hadley Wickham

       - RStudio, especially the tidyverse team, has made heroic efforts to amend the problems listed above.
-In this course, you will learn these recent advances in the R ecosystem and how to complement R with Python and Bash.
+Readers you will learn these recent advances in the R ecosystem and how to complement R with Python and Bash.

 ## Special thanks